The Information's second annual Hong Kong subscriber event is coming Monday, November 12.

 - Asia’s booming cryptocurrency market

-Hear from Annabelle Yu Long, investor in more than 100 startups; Samantha Du, who built a billion-dollar biotech startup; and Karen Zhang, who oversees the tech portfolio at one of the most important global private equity shops.
+Hear from Annabelle Yu Long and Ruby Lu, two of the most successful investors in China; Nikki Neuburger, head of global marketing for Uber Eats; Elaine Lou, founder of one of the hottest online fashion brands in China; and Karen Zhang, who oversees the tech portfolio at one of the most important global private equity shops.
 The Information founder Jessica Lessin will also preview next year’s trends from Silicon Valley.

 Date: Monday, November 12, 2018